Olacoachee/ASSIGNMENT-2-Palmora-Group-HR-Analysis/README.md

 # Question 4
 *A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000*

-**4B Show the pay distribution of employees grouped by a band of $10,000.
+**4B** Show the pay distribution of employees grouped by a band of $10,000.
 For example:
 How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000,etc.?
-Also visualize this by regions.**
+Also visualize this by regions.

+To analyze and visualize pay distribution by $10,000 bands in Power BI, including breakdown by regions.

+**Create a Salary Band Column**
+To group employees by salary bands (e.g., $10,000–$20,000), I create a new gropu in Power BI by right click on Salary and then new group renamed to (Salary Band) as show in the picture below.